JohnBetaCode/JohnBetaCode/Management_Notes.md

 * ❌  **lose trust in the team**, and lose on you, as no longer talking on a personal level – getting the work process to suffer.
 The planning, prioritization, time management, everything could be affected, and therefore the delivery of the team is slower and with less quality.

 * ⚠️ **A toxic culture is easily noticed**: Communication is not assertive, teams are not synced, managers spend much time micromanaging, and the trust and motivation of the team are reduced.
-But… A good engineering culture is extremely valuable!
+But… Good engineering culture is extremely valuable!
 Besides keeping your developers close, It sets everyone up for success and holds the team accountable for its stated goals

 * 💨 **Culture is a set of practices and behaviors in a company's operation** It's something you experience daily; it's the air you breathe in the company; it's your engineers working happily and healthily, doing meaningful work, and growing professionally and personally.
 However, achieving a good engineering culture is not something simple, nor is there a single way to achieve it.
 It all depends on you and the company.
 But, what exists are good practices you should keep in mind when implementing a culture within your team